-The Supervisor shall provide the Council Engineer with 7-days notice prior to the commencement of work.
+The Supervisor shall provide the Council Engineer with 2 days notice prior to the commencement of work.

-At least 48-hours clear notice (written correspondence preferred) should be given for the above inspections listed above.
-Failure to notify the need for an inspection may lead to the portion of the work not being approved by the Council.
+At least 48 hours clear notice (written correspondence preferred) should be given for the inspections listed above.
+Failure to notify the need for an inspection may lead to that portion of the work not being approved by the Council.